 - Develop census tract-level mapping systems.

-- Prepare / format Housing Market Analysis for use in the IDIS reporting tool.
+- Prepare/format the Housing Market Analysis for use in the IDIS reporting tool.

 Strategic Plan Development